rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop4/02 Observable.md

 Observable
 ==========

-Although we can model a lot collections by using an `Iterable`, it does not suffice all cases.
+Although we can model a lot collections by using an `Iterable`, it is not suitable for all cases.
 For example, we are not able to model a collection of real-time mouse moves, key presses or button clicks like an `Iterable`.
 These collections do not have something like a `hasNext` and `next`.
-Instead, **events** come whenever they want to or when they environment generates them.
-Their source is something that you cannot influence, slow down, speed up or interact with in any other way.
+Instead, **events** come whenever they want to or when the environment generates them.
+Their source is something that you cannot control, i.e. slow down, speed up or influence with in any other way.
 In other words, you cannot *pull* events from their source, but instead they are **pushed** to you.
-All you have to do is listen to the collection (often called stream) and **react** to the events that you receive.
+All you have to do is listen to the collection (often called a *stream*) and **react** to the events that you receive.

 It should be clear that there is an important distinction between these two types of collections.
 On the one hand we have **interactive** collections (a subtype of `Iterable`) with which you interact by **pulling** the data from the collection.